cadennl/Apple-Homepage/README.md

-# Apple-Homepage
+## The Apple Homepage
 My attempt to recreate the Apple Homepage

 An experiment with css flexbox layout design

+## TODO:

+*Implement toggleable search menu
+*Change media queries
-TODO: write scripts, tweak responsive behavior for mobile platforms,
+*Modify responsive behavior for mobile